 - When there is a strong desire for competitive bids at each phase

 Every capital project is unique and has varying levels of complexity, different driving factors, and different owner preferences.
 While these above situations can serve as general guidelines for choosing between design-build vs. design-bid-build, both approaches can result in successful capital projects if the right contractor(s) and industry best practices are utilized.
-Look for contractors with strong industry-specific expertise, experience with the area and type of work being performed, robust project management and project controls capabilities, and a history of successful project execution.

 Your Capital Project, Your Way